-- Choose your version of Windows and select Only the drive where Windows is installed.
-By selecting this option your system drive and all files on it will be removed.
+- Choose your version of Windows and select Only the drive where Windows is installed (your system drive and all files on it will be removed).

-- You’ll see a list of changes that resetting will make.
-Be sure that all your important files are backed up and click the Reset button.
+- Be sure that all your important files are backed up and click the Reset button.

-- Reset process will now start.
+- The reset process will now start.
 It might take a while so you need to wait while it finishes.

 Note: This process will remove all files from your primary partition, so we advise you to back them up.
 In some cases this procedure can require Windows 10 installation media, so be sure to create one using the Media Creation Tool.